 Now, fast forward to my current (as of writing this) website design:

-Do you see how I have an opt-in form right at the top of my site on every single page.
+Do you see how I have an opt-in form right at the top of my website?

 Well get this: As soon as I implemented this simple tactic, the number of people opting in to my list each day DOUBLED.

 That’s a pretty high ROI for a simple tweak, right?

 My site was custom built on WordPress, but I’ve heard that Squarespace offers a similar theme.
 There is also a plugin called Sumo, which offers a similar feature.
 Or if you use a website builder like Elementor, Thrive Theme Builder or Divi, you can build yours using their templates.

 B. Include 3-5 additional opt-in forms around your site.

 Have you ever heard the Rule of 7?
 Well, it says that someone has to see something SEVEN times before noticing it and taking action.

 The mistake that a lot of people make (and that I used to be very guilty of) is that they only include one or two opt-in forms on their site (often in their sidebar, which is easy to miss).

 Here are the opt-in forms I have on my site at the moment:

 - Within many blog posts (like this one)